Questions and answers

 Q13.
 Which organizations were chosen to receive funding and what do their initiatives include?

-The following organizations will receive funding through the Veteran and Family Well-Being Fund:
+The following organizations have received funding through the Veteran and Family Well-being Fund:

 Q14.
 How did the committee choose which organizations received funding and which did not?
 What was the criteria?